EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 }
 ```

-it starts to look complicated when you have multiple nested `objects` put together.
+It starts to look complicated when you have multiple nested `"keys":` put together.

-Another kind of value you can assign `objects` is strings.
-A `string` is just a fancy word for saying `text`.
-How `Json` knows what is an `object` and what is a `string` is defined by whether it has a colon `:` that assigns values to the `object`.
+Another kind of value you can assign `"keys":` is `"strings"` since `"keys":` are already technically `"strings"`.
+A `"string"` in programming is simply an `array []` of characters, a `"string"` of characters is just a word or a whole sentance.

 ```json
 {